- Fortran and C/C++ interfaces provided; Python planned for a future release

 - Five compiler suites officially supported (Cray, GNU, IBM, Intel, PGI)

 The Kohn-Sham eigenvalue problem can be explicitly solved by traditional (tri)diagonalization.
 In ELSI, the massively parallel dense eigensolver ELPA facilitates the solution of symmetric or Hermitian eigenproblems on high-performance computers.
-It was initially designed for distributed memory architectures, extended to exploit multi-threading parallelism, and is subject to ongoing work for GPU acceleration.
+Algorithm extensions and optimizations are ongoing within the ELPA-AEO project.

 The orbital minimization method (OMM) bypasses the Kohn-Sham eigenvalue problem by efficient iterative algorithms which directly minimize an unconstrained energy functional using a set of auxiliary Wannier functions.
 The Wannier functions are defined on the occupied subspace of the system, reducing the size of the problem.
 The density matrix of the system is then obtained directly, bypassing the need to calculate Kohn-Sham orbitals.